codedocks2005/-Puller-AI-Chat-Summarizer-Extension/README.md

        ↓
 Extension scrapes the chat from the page (runs locally in your browser)
        ↓
-Raw transcript sent to puller-backend (your own server)
+Raw transcript sent to the hosted backend
        ↓
-Backend calls Gemini API (using your key)
+Backend calls Gemini API
        ↓
 Structured summary returned and displayed
 ```

-Your chat data flows: **browser → your backend → Gemini → back to you.**
+Your chat data flows: **browser → backend → Gemini → back to you.**
-No third-party servers.
+No accounts.
 No logging.
-No accounts.
+No tracking.

 ---